shaheeralisgd/Console-Based-Tic-Tac-Toe-Game-Using-Cpp/README.md

 * Clear, modular function design for code readability and maintenance.

 ## 📦 How to Run
-To run this game locally, ensure you have a C++ compiler installed (like GCC/MinGW).
+To run this game locally, ensure you have a C++ compiler installed (like GCC/MinGW/Visual Studio).

 1. Clone this repository:
    ```bash